Skip to content

 Ensure that all tests pass before opening a merge request:

-pytest
+uv run pytest

-8. Open a Merge Request
+8. Open a Pull Request

 Commit Message Guidelines

 Why this matters: Our changelog is automatically generated from commit messages using git-cliff.
 Commit messages must follow the Conventional Commits format and adhere to strict rules.
+Since we use squash commits, the pull request title will automatically become the commit message on the main branch.

 Rules

-1. One type of change per commit
+1. One type of change per pull request

 2. Descriptive and meaningful messages